savaslabs/siafg/README.md

 ## Local Development

+1. Make sure you're using node version 16.0.0 (should probably force this in a config file)
-1. Clone project and run `yarn` from inside the project root to install theme dependencies.
+6. Clone project and run `yarn` from inside the project root to install theme dependencies.
 1. Run `yarn start` to view the project in the browser.

 ## App Data